For professionals

 • External, Line-Management-Aware Supervision offers a separate reflective space that sits alongside - not instead of - organisational or registration-required supervision.

-Particularly suited to practitioners navigating high-acuity work, statutory contexts, vicarious trauma, ethically complex decisions, neurodivergence-layered family systems, or heightened scrutiny and system pressure.
+Particularly suited to practitioners navigating high-risk work, statutory contexts, vicarious trauma, ethically complex decisions, neurodivergence-layered family systems, or heightened scrutiny and system pressure.

 • My work is informed by contemporary evidence in human development, attachment, trauma, neurobiology and recovery from chronic stress, alongside trauma-informed frameworks such as The Sanctuary Model.
 It is grounded in relational, developmental and systems-based perspectives, and informed by principles of self-determination and cultural rights.